 I started with a large amount of tigernut flour to little arrowroot & coconut, but found that less tigernut flour made for the best balance.
 The skin on a tigernut is quite tough, similar to the other outer bran of brown rice so it’s best for it to blend into the softer flours instead of dominate.

 I’ve been excited to share this recipe with you because I want all of us experiencing autoimmune conditions or food sensitivities to feel normal, especially on holidays when food is at the center of family and friends.
-I’d have to say that beyond the flares I’m experiencing about once a week, social settings have been difficult.

 But for now let’s all make carrot cake, and embrace the sunshine of spring.
 It’s the arrival of a new season, new again fruits and vegetables, and opportunities to embrace the beautiful life around us.